HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/02_relational-database.Rmd

 | 5         | 773            | The Met Fifth Avenue    |
 | 6         | 953            | Robert Lehman Collection|

-Now, we can replace `Department` and `Gallery Number` in the Artworks table with a foreign key `GalleryID`:
+Now, in the Artworks table, we replace the `Department` and `Gallery Number` columns with a single foreign key `GalleryID` that references the Galleries table:

 **Artworks Table (3NF):**